jason-dark/proompt/README.md

 ## Configuration

 Proompt stores its configuration in a JSON file located at `~/.proompt/settings.json`.
-This file is automatically created when you first configure the tool and persists settings across all projects.
+This file is created when you first use the `proompt config` command and persists settings across all projects.
+If no settings file exists, Proompt uses the built-in defaults: `claude` for the LLM CLI and generates `CLAUDE.md` files.

+### Settings Hierarchy

+Proompt follows a clear hierarchy for configuration:

+1. **Command-line arguments** (highest priority) - Override settings for a single command execution
+2. **User settings file** (`~/.proompt/settings.json`) - Your default
+   preferences
+3. **Built-in defaults** (lowest priority) - Fallback when no configuration is set

 ### Settings File Location